I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

-Garmin’s new smartwatch does not have SOS features like the inReach devices, but it is capable of storing topo maps and displaying them on your wrist while on the trail.
+Garmin’s new smartwatch does not have SOS features like the inReach devices, but it can store topo maps and displaying them on your wrist while on the trail.

 For example, we always have issues with our iPhone if we camp in colder areas and we need to connect them to an external battery or keep the phone warm to function properly.

-Then there is also the possibility that your phone brakes on the trail.
+Then there is also the possibility that your phone breaks on the trail.
 Either you drop it, or it gets wet.